diego-1101/Arduino_Projects/README.md

 # Arduino_Projects
- Here we have all the Arduino Projects I've made
+ Here are all the Arduino Projects I've made